 The first sequence contains 500 images of the IC, which was occluded to various degrees with various objects, so that in addition to occlusion, clutter of various degrees was created in the image.
 Figure 5 shows six of the 500 images that we used to test the robustness against occlusion.
+For the approaches that segment edges in the search image (modified Hough transform and Hausdorff distance) the minimum edge amplitude in the search image was set to 30, i.e., to the same value as in the reference image.

 The size of the bounding box is 180×120 pixels at the lowest pyramid level, i.e., at original image resolution, containing 2127 edge points extracted by the Sobel filter.
-Beside the recognition rate, in addition, the correlation between the actual occlusion and the returned score values are examined.
-For this purpose an effort was made to keep the IC in exactly the same position in the image in order to be able to measure the degree of occlusion.
+In addition to the recognition rate, the correlation between the actual occlusion and the returned score values are examined, because the correlation between the visibility of the object and the returned score value is also an indicator for robustness.
+If, for example, only half of the object is visible in the image then, intuitively, also the score should be 50%, i.e., we expect a very high correlation in the ideal case.
+For this purpose, an effort was made to keep the IC in exactly the same position in the image in order to be able to measure the degree of occlusion.
 Unfortunately, the IC moved very slightly (by less than one pixel) during the acquisition of the images.
 The true amount of occlusion was determined by extracting edges from the images and intersecting the edge region with the edges within the ROI in the reference image.
 Since the objects that occlude the IC generate clutter edges, this actually underestimates the occlusion.